averynortonsmith/HTMLViews/README.md

 #### `data-view-fade`:

 By default, elements are shown / hidden instantaneously.
 The show / hide duration can be controlled using the `data-view-fade` attribute (in milliseconds).
-For example, the dropdowns in the above gif use a `data-view-fade=200`.
+For example, the dropdown menus in the above gif use a `data-view-fade=200`.

 #### `data-view-default`: